Chart Color Schemes

 Kew is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kew's dwelling structures, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 75.9% houses and 24.1% other dwellings.
-Home ownership in Kew stood at 67.3%, with mortgaged dwellings at 21.8% and rented ones at 10.9%.
-The median monthly mortgage repayment was $1,769, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Kew was $370, slightly lower than Non-Metro NSW's figure of $375.
-Nationally, Kew's mortgage repayments were lower than the Australian average of $1,863, and rents were also less than the national figure of $375.
+In Kew, as per the latest Census evaluation, 97.7% of dwellings were houses, with the remaining 2.3% comprising semi-detached homes, apartments, and other dwelling types.
+This contrasts with Non-Metro NSW's figures of 75.9% houses and 24.1% other dwellings.
+Home ownership in Kew stood at 67.3%, with mortgaged dwellings accounting for 21.8% and rented properties making up 10.9%.
+The median monthly mortgage repayment in the area was $1,769, exceeding Non-Metro NSW's average of $1,733.
+Meanwhile, the median weekly rent in Kew was recorded at $370, compared to Non-Metro NSW's figure of $375.
+Nationally, Kew's mortgage repayments were lower than the Australian average of $1,863, and rents were also below the national figure of $375.

 Frequently Asked Questions - Housing